Psycho (1960 film): Filming

 The murder of Leigh's character in the shower is the film's pivotal scene and one of the best-known in all of cinema.
-As such, it spawned numerous myths and legends.
-The scene was shot from December 17–23, 1959, after Leigh had twice postponed the filming, first because of a cold and then because of her menstrual period.
+The scene was shot December 17–23, 1959, after Leigh had twice postponed filming—first because of a cold and then because of her menstrual period.
 The finished scene runs some three minutes, and its production has resulted in several myths and stories.
 These include claims from Bass about credit and varying misconceptions about Leigh's filming experience.